 Dr. James M. Douglas was born in Aughnacloy, Tyrone, Ireland in 1816.
 He studied medicine at universities in Edinburgh and Glasgow and received his medical licence, M.R.C.S. in Edinburgh in 1841.
-Dr. Douglas practiced medicine for 8 years in Glasgow, Scotland, before immigrating to New York, U.S.A. in about 1849.
+Dr. Douglas practiced medicine for 8 years in Glasgow, Scotland, before emigrating to New York City, U.S.A. in about 1849.